nicolas-raoul/nautilus-exif-coordinates-or-not/README.md

-# nautilus-commons-upload-status
+# nautilus-exif-coordinates-or-not

-Do you upload images to Commons?
-Do you use Nautilus (or Nemo or Caja)?
-Then why not have your file browser tell you what files have been uploaded already?

-`nautilus-commons-upload-status` overlays emblems saying whether a file has been uploaded to Commons already or not.
-This is implemented using Commons' REST API, so an Internet connection is required.

-### WARNING: This is a prototype, and it is VEEEERY SLOW, especially in folders with more than 10 images.
+This extension shows a small "+" overlay icon on the lower-right of pictures that have GPS coordinates.

+GPS signal comes and go, sometimes even when taking 3 pictures of the same thing only 1 will have coordinates.
+If you consider latitude/longitude information a positive thing, then now you can easily see which picture to choose.

+It is rather fast, but still slows down Nautilus when browsing folders with many pictures.
 Pull requests welcome! :-)

 ## Installation

-`nautilus-commons-upload-status` also supports Nemo and Caja.
+`nautilus-exif-coordinates-or-not` also supports Nemo and Caja.
 To install it for Nemo or Caja, replace "nautilus" everywhere it appears below with "caja" or "nemo".
 Everything is exactly the same since nemo and caja are forks of Nautilus that have not changed anything relevant to this extension.

-`nautilus-commons-upload-status` requires `python-gi`, `python-nautilus` (or `python-nemo` or `python-caja`), the python `pathlib` library and the python `enum34` library.
-On Ubuntu these are installable with: `sudo apt-get install python-gi python-pathlib python-nautilus python-enum34`
+`nautilus-exif-coordinates-or-not` requires `python-gi`, `python-nautilus` (or `python-nemo` or `python-caja`), and the python libraries `pathlib`, `enum34`, `exif` library.
+On Ubuntu these are installable with: `sudo apt-get install python-gi python-pathlib python-nautilus python-enum34 python-exif`

-To install `nautilus-commons-upload-status`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons folder `hicolor` in `~/.icons/`.
+To install `nautilus-exif-coordinates-or-not`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons folder `hicolor` in `~/.icons/`.
 These directories might not exist, in which case create them.
 You can use the following commands to do so: